CloudsDocker/cloudsdocker.github.io/content/posts/2020-09-17-Awesome-Chrome-tips.md

 ### To install extension:
 https://chrome.google.com/webstore/detail/quick-tabs/jnjfeinjfmenlddahdjdmgpbokiacbbb/related

+Then you can run command `Cmd+E` to open a quick window allow your enterring keyword to search a tab

 ### No extentions
 If you have no access to Chrome extensions (due to some corporation restricts, etc.), you can manuallly run following command in Chrome address bar: